The Guide to Becoming an Effective People Leader

 Implications of Not Developing Your People Management Skills

 For better or worse, the effectiveness of a leader impacts those in their charge.
 For example, a study by Gallup found that managers account for 70% of the variance in employee engagement scores.
 In addition to engagement, leaders also directly impact an employee’s quality of work, wellbeing, attitude, and growth.
-Without developed people management skills, leaders cannot do best for their employees and their organization.
+Without the right skills, people leaders cannot do their best for employees and the organization.

-This is unfortunate because it often leads to struggle, strife, failure, and disengagement, which could otherwise have been avoided with training and development activities that are both accessible and relevant.
-If you are still on the fence about the implications of underdeveloped people management skills, these statistics should make it abundantly clear.
+This is unfortunate because it often leads to struggle, strife, failure, and disengagement, which could otherwise have been avoided with highly relevant training and development activities.
+If you are still on the fence about the implications of neglecting the development of your people management skills, these statistics should make it abundantly clear.

 There is a saying “people quit bosses, not organizations” and more often than not, this is true.
 In fact, one study confirmed it, with 57% of respondents saying they have previously left a job because of their leader.
 Not to mention, if they haven’t left yet, there is a high probability they are thinking about it, with 32% saying they have considered leaving a job due to poor management.